United States assistance to Vietnam

-United States assistance to Vietnam refers to the range of economic, military, humanitarian, and development aid provided by the United States to Vietnam, spanning from early Cold War support to the French Union and later South Vietnam, through decades of hostility and embargo, to contemporary cooperation on war legacy issues and public health.
-Initial U.S. assistance began in the 1950s with military aid to French colonial forces and later expanded to support the government of South Vietnam during the Vietnam War.
+United States assistance to Vietnam refers to the range of economic, military, humanitarian, and development aid provided by the United States to Vietnam, spanning from early Cold War support to the State of Vietnam (via France) and later South Vietnam, through decades of hostility and embargo, to contemporary cooperation on war legacy issues and public health.
+Initial U.S. assistance began in the 1950s with military aid to the French Union and later expanded to support the government of South Vietnam during the Vietnam War.
 Following the fall of Saigon in 1975, the United States imposed a comprehensive embargo on Vietnam, halting all bilateral aid for nearly two decades.

 The resumption of U.S. assistance in the early 1990s was closely tied to Vietnam's cooperation on issues such as prisoner of war and missing in action (POW/MIA) accounting, demining, and addressing the health and environmental impacts of war.
 Since then, the United States has become a leading donor for unexploded ordnance (UXO) clearance and remediation efforts, contributing over since 1993, and has expanded aid to include health, food security, and HIV/AIDS prevention.
 Today, U.S. assistance programs support Vietnam's economic development, public health, and efforts to address the long-term consequences of war.

+Members of the Popular Education Committee on the day of the student award ceremony, aided by the US, Hanoi 1952.